dd9jn/rfc4880bis/crypto-refresh.md

 The OCB AEAD Algorithm used in this document is defined in {{RFC7253}}.

 The OCB algorithm can only use block ciphers with 16-octet blocks.
-The initialization vector is 15 octets long.
+The nonce is 15 octets long.
 OCB authentication tags are 16 octets long.

 ### GCM Mode